12 - ELF Coredump

 Note

-Especially, in C++ we must downcast the reference returned by LIEF::ELF::Note::details():
+Especially, in C++ we must downcast according to the classof function:

 We can eventually use the attribute lief.ELF.CoreFile.files or directly iterate on the lief.ELF.CoreFile object.
 Both give access to the lief.ELF.CoreFileEntry: objects